 \subsection{Generating the Force-directed Layout}

-\citet{kamada_algorithm_1989} originally introduced the Force-directed layout (FDL) as an undirected graph influenced by the Spring model \cite{eades1984heuristic}.
+\textcite{kamada_algorithm_1989} introduced the force-directed layout (FDL) as an undirected graph influenced by the spring model \cite{eades1984heuristic}.
 Consider a graph $G=\{V, E\}$ composed of a set of vertices $V$ and edges $E$.
-FDL aims to arrange the vertices $V$ in such a way that the overall spring energy of the system is minimal, with the spring energy representing the graph-theoretic distance (i.e., Euclidean geometric distance) between each pair of vertices in the set $V$.
+FDL aims to arrange the vertices $V$ such that the overall spring energy of the system is minimal, with the spring energy representing the graph-theoretic distance (i.e., Euclidean geometric distance) between each pair of vertices in the set $V$.

 Consider a set of particles $P=\{P_1, P_2, P_3, \ldots, P_n\}$ corresponding to a series of vertices $V=\{V_1, V_2, V_3, \ldots, V_n\}$, where $n$ denotes the total number of particles.
-Each particle $P_{ij}$ is interconnected through springs.
-The total energy of the system, indicative of its degree of imbalance, $E$, can be formulated as follows:
+Each particle $P_{ij}$ is interconnected by springs.
+The total energy of the system, which is indicative of its degree of imbalance, $E$, can be formulated as follows:

-In Equation \ref{eq_kamada_kawai_energy}, $l_{ij}$ represents the minimum desired length of the spring interconnecting $p_i$ and $p_j$.
-It is mathematically expressed as $l_{ij} = L \times d_{ij}$, where $L$ denotes the preferred length of an individual edge within the display plane, and $d_{ij}$ signifies the shortest path between the vertices $V_i$ and $V_j$.
-Furthermore, the parameter $k_{ij}$, indicative of the stiffness of the spring between $p_i$ and $p_j$, is delineated as $k_{ij} = \frac{K}{d_{ij}^2}$, where $K$ is a constant.
-The method for creating FDL from sleep data in European Data Format (EDF) is outlined in Algorithm \ref{algo_fdl_layout}, and an illustration is provided in Figure \ref{fig_eeg_to_fdl}.
+In Equation \ref{eq_kamada_kawai_energy}, $l_{ij}$ represents the minimum desired length of the spring that interconnects $p_i$ and $p_j$.
+It is mathematically expressed as $l_{ij} = L \times d_{ij}$, where $L$ denotes the preferred length of an individual edge within the display plane and $d_{ij}$ is the shortest path between the vertices $V_i$ and $V_j$.
+Furthermore, the parameter $k_{ij}$, indicative of the stiffness of the spring between $p_i$ and $p_j$, is defined as $k_{ij} = \frac{K}{d_{ij}^2}$, where $K$ is a constant.
+The method for creating an FDL from sleep data in the EDF is outlined in Algorithm \ref{algo_fdl_layout}, and an illustration is provided in Figure \ref{fig_eeg_to_fdl}.